 NFL Falcons (new franchise) moved in the same year as the Braves, stayed there 26 years, and then moved into Georgia Dome (1992), 5 years before Braves moved into Turner Field.

-NFL Cardinals moved from Chicago in 1960, played 6 years, and moved into Busch Stadium II, along with MLB Cardinals.
+Both NFL and MLB Cardinals moved into Busch Stadium II in 1966; NFL Cardinals moved to Phoenix, Arizona 22 years later (Sun Devil Stadium, 1988).
 L.A.
-Rams moved to St. Louis and played a few games in Busch Stadium II while Trans World Dome was being completed; this was 11 years before Cardinals moved into Busch Stadium III
+Rams moved to St. Louis and played a few games in Busch Stadium II in 1995 while Trans World Dome was being completed, 11 years before MLB Cardinals moved into Busch Stadium III.

 AFL Raiders moved in two years before Athletics moved from K.C.
 (1968), then moved to L.A. where they spent 13 years (1982-1994), and finally returned to Oakland, where both teams remain.

-AFL Chargers began two years before Padres were formed (1969); Padres moved into Petco Park 35 years later (2004), and Chargers remain there.
+AFL Chargers began two years before Padres were formed (1969); Padres moved into Petco Park 35 years later (2004), and Chargers played there until 2017, when they moved to L.A.

 AFL Oilers moved from Rice Stadium in 1968, three years after Astros arrived.
 After 29 years there, Oilers moved to Tennessee in 1997, three years before Astros moved into Enron Field.